KhronosGroup/glTF/extensions/2.0/Khronos/KHR_techniques_webgl/README.md

 ### program.vertexShader :white_check_mark:

-The index of the vertex shader in `shaders`.
+The index of the vertex shader.

 * **Type**: `integer`
 * **Required**: Yes